TamerExpelGitHub/rarwe/README.md

 > An async method known as `model()`.
 Responsible for fetching and preparing any data for the route.
 Ember automatically call this hook when entering a route.
 Also typically housed in routes

+## Order of Route Hooks

+### beforeModel(transition) {...}

+> First `model` hook called with the only parameter it receives is the current route transition
+>
+> Common use case: authentication

+### model(params, transition) {...}

+> In addition to the transition, this model also receives the params from the URL, which are parsed according to the routing tree

+### afterModel(model, transition) {...}

+> Once the model is resolved, this hook is called with the model and the transition object

+### setupController(controller, model, transition) {...}

+> When all of above hooks are called, all run for all levels of the transition, the transition is validated, then this hook is called.

+## modelFor Method

+> Fetches the model of a parent route that had already been activated.

 ## Understanding `...attributes`

 > An answer to hard-coding specific values for the `src` and `alt` attributes. this allows arbitrary HTML attributes to be passed in when invoking this component: `<Rental::Image src="..." alt="..."/>` => `<img ...attributes>`